spacetelescope/jwst/docs/jwst/datamodels/structure.rst

 specific class, you can call the open function, which is in util.py.
 This function takes the same arguments as the __init_ method.
-If it is called with the name of a FITS file, it looks in the primary header for a keyword named DATAMODL that conains the name of the class to use to open the model.
+If it is called with the name of a FITS file, it looks in the primary header for a keyword named DATAMODL that contains the name of the class to use to open the model.
 If that keyword is not found, checks the dimensionality of the image and uses a generic model type to open the image.